goauthentik/authentik/website/integrations/services/vikunja/index.md

 -   Name: Vikunja
 -   Client ID: Copy and Save this for Later
 -   Client Secret: Copy and Save this for later
+-   Signing Key: Select one of the available signing keys (Without this, Vikunja will not recognize Authentik's signing key method as a valid one and the login will not work)
 -   Redirect URIs/Origins:

 ```